 Permanent cycles are helpful in understanding long-term tendencies on the market.
 However, we should be careful relying only on these cycles in our trading.
 We all know by experience that patterns that worked so well for many years may be not that good in a certain year.

-Let us build a dominant Annual cycle.
+Let us build a temporary Annual cycle.
 We start with the assumption that there is an Annual cycle (we have seen it in Composite module example above).
 Suppose we want to know how actually this Annual cycle has worked for THE LAST 7 years, not for all available price history.
 It is quite possible that some permanent pattern is not so strong now.
 Instead of general outlook of the cycle, we are looking at the latest tendencies in Annual cycle.
 Do it this way:

 The chart shows how the Annual cycle works for the last 7 years.
 Clearly, it works a bit differently than in the previous chart: for example, Christmas rally is not so certain now as it used to be.

-Similarly we can calculate any dominant astro cycle.
+Similarly we can calculate any temporary astro cycle.
 Please look at this example of Moon synodic cycle based on the last 12 months (to be precise, 12 full Moon synodic cycles i.e. 12*29.5=354 last days):

 Please pay attention to this parameter, 7 for Annual cycle and 12 for Moon synodic cycle.
 It is called Stock Memory (SM), and it will be explained later.

 There is no fixed, working forever cycles in finance.
 The only exceptions are cycles used by economists - Kitchen 5 years and Juglar 10-11years cycles.
-All modules that reveal fixed math cycles (like Spectrum, Q-Spectrum) are oriented to catch dominant cycles.
+All modules that reveal fixed math cycles (like Spectrum, Q-Spectrum) are oriented to catch temporary cycles.
 So in all these modules SM parameter is present:

-Stock Memory (SM)
+Stock Memory (SM) or cycles order

 This is a very important parameter.
 As I have already mentioned, you can find it in Q-Spectrum, Spectrum and other modules that work with cycles.
 Here are the examples - in Spectrum, Q-Spectrum, Composite and Trading Spectrum modules: